-The word "supply" is commonly used to mean two different things.
-One definition of "supply" is the total of new production and stocks.
-"Stocks" is the amount of product available at the beginning of a new production period.
-In other words, "supply" is the total quantity available.
-In this module, the term "total supply" will be used to indicate the total quantity available.
+The word 'supply' is commonly used to mean 2 different things.
+One definition of supply is the total of new production and stocks.
+'Stocks' is the amount of product available at the beginning of a new production period.
+In other words, supply is the total quantity available.
+The term 'total supply' will be used to indicate the total quantity available.

 Factors important in influencing supply actions of producers include:

-- the price of other or alternative products that could be produced, and
+- the price of other or alternative products that could be produced

-Supply shifts occur as a result of a change in at least one of the factors listed above, excluding the price of the product itself.
+Supply shifts occur because of a change in at least one of the factors listed above, excluding the price of the product itself.
 A supply shift is a movement of the supply curve at all price levels.
-A shift outward in supply, shown in Figure 2, occurs when producers are willing to produce more of a product at all price levels.
+A shift outward in supply, shown in Image 2, occurs when producers are willing to produce more of a product at all price levels.

 The price of inputs can also change the position of the supply curve.
 If the price of inputs declines, it is possible to generate more output without any change in the cost of production.
 Conversely, if input prices rise, a smaller amount of product can be produced without the farmer paying higher production costs.
 For example, if the price of fertilizer increases, either less fertilizer is used or total expenditure on inputs must be increased.